srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 https://app.enhancv.com/share/86842f23/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic

+## What is difference between process and threads in Node.js?

+1. Process:

+Processes are basically the programs that are dispatched from the ready state and are scheduled in the CPU for execution.
+PCB (Process Control Block) holds the concept of process.
+A process can create other processes which are known as Child Processes.
+The process takes more time to terminate and it is isolated means it does not share the memory with any other process.

+The process can have the following states new, ready, running, waiting, terminated, and suspended.

+2. Thread:

+Thread is the segment of a process which means a process can have multiple threads and these multiple threads are contained within a process.
+A thread has three states: Running, Ready, and Blocked.

+The thread takes less time to terminate as compared to the process but unlike the process, threads do not isolate.

+**Real-time Notification System (Event-driven)**

+- A real-time notification system in apps like Facebook or Twitter notifies users about events (new messages, likes, comments) in real-time.

+- **Main process:** Listens for incoming events, such as new comments or likes, from users.
+It can be triggered by HTTP requests or WebSocket events.

+- **Background threads (via worker threads or child processes):** For notifications that require complex operations (e.g., sending emails, updating databases), these tasks are offloaded to worker threads, ensuring the main thread remains free for handling user interactions.
+-
+Example (Node.js for sending notifications in the background):

 1) ## what is the javascript ?
     JavaScript is a **scripting language and is used for client-side and server-side development**.
 The JavaScript code can be inserted into HTML pages that can be understood and executed by web browsers while also supporting object-oriented programming abilities.